What do Case Managers do?

 Can a parent call you?

-Yes, parents are welcome to call the Case Management office whenever they are concerned about their student.
+Yes, parents are welcome to call the Case Management office or fill out a Public Care Report whenever they are concerned about their student.
 They can request that a case manager reach out to their student, or they can simply consult about how to handle a situation regarding their student.

 Case managers cannot share any of the student’s information such as their grades, class schedule or financial information without the student’s written permission.
 Case managers can share general information about university policies and departments.